 I’m sure this looks familiar if you are crafting with multiple children!
-Here is a typical action shot of projects done with a two year old joining in…meltdown over a brush she wanted!
+Here is a typical action shot of our projects done with a two year old joining in…meltdown over a brush she wanted!

 The shadow boxes would be beautiful left as is or a little bit of color could be added using watercolor or watered down tempera.
 Lila like the idea of adding color so we splattered a little bit of watercolor around our boxes.

 Here is Lila’s Nature Shadow Box.
 I didn’t get an image of the final dried product but, like I said, the Mod Podge didn’t give the results I desired.
 This was more about the process than the product but next time we will use glue so it will dry clear!
 Otherwise, the girls loved this project and we all enjoyed getting outdoors and using natural materials.